Introduction to Macroeconomics

 COURSE OBJECTIVES: In this class I offer a general overview of the U.S. economy.
 We explore such topics as economic growth, business cycles, the structure of the economy, employment and unemployment, inflation, and government monetary and fiscal policy.
 To some extent I hope to show you how economists identify and think about economic problems.
 There is some exposure to theory and modeling in this class so you can see how we organize general economic concepts into analytic models.

-READING STRATEGY: It really helps if you read the assigned material before lectures on the subject (it helps me, actually).
+READING STRATEGY: It really helps if you read the assigned material (or listen to it or watch it) before lectures on the subject (it helps me, actually).
 The reading sets the stage and in some cases eliminates my need to talk about certain things.
 Instead of a single expensive textbook, we are drawing our reading material from a variety of sources, all of which are free.
 You must try to discipline yourself to check the Course Calendar for the weekly or sectional reading assignments, to find them on the internet, to print them and to read them.

 GRADES: Your grade will be based upon your total point accumulation at the end of the course.
 I will obtain a distribution for the class.
 Your placement in that distribution will determine your grade.
-You will take two examinations during the semester and a final.
-All exams are weighted equally.
+You will take two examinations during the semester and a final consisting of two parts, in class and a take-home.
+All exams are weighted equally (the two-part final is treated as a single exam in the weighting).
 Because of the large enrollment in this class there are no assigned papers.
 I give essay exams.

 You have the right to protest the grading of exams.
 If you are dissatisfied with a grade, submit your complaint to me in writing on an 8 ½ by 11 inch sheet of paper attached to the relevant exam.
 This request for reevaluation must be submitted to me within a week of the date on which I returned the exam to you.

 Policy on Pass/No Pass: I automatically allow any student who wishes to take the course on a P/NP basis to do so if the student is eligible.
 HOWEVER, to receive a passing grade the student must have accumulated enough points to receive the equivalent C- or better!
 Prior to the final, do not ask me how many points you must earn on the final to pass.
 I will not tell you because I will not know.
 Your final grade will depend upon the final distribution after the final has been taken.
-Also, if you are P/NP status, to earn a passing grade for this class, regardless of your prior scores, you must pass the final exam.
+Also, if you are P/NP status, to earn a passing grade for this class, regardless of your prior scores, you must pass the final exam in-class exam and the final take-home exam.
 If you receive a score on the final exam alone that I deem to be a failing grade, and you are registered as a P/NP student, I will assign an F for the course.
-This policy does not apply to students taking the course for a grade (because you are merely going to get a very low grade).
+This policy does not necessarily apply to students taking the course for a grade (because you are merely going to get a very low grade, possibly an F).

 CLASS ATTENDANCE: I don't require students to attend all of my classes - few teachers here do.
 However, please understand that this is a lecture-based course.
 I pull a lot of material together in the lectures.
 From years past I have noticed that there is some correlation between class attendance and grades.
 Because many students do miss class, I now impose certain rules.
 First, if you are absent for any reason it is your responsibility to obtain the class material that you missed, but given that all of it is online, including lecture slides, that shouldn't be a problem.
 Finally, although I sometimes allow students to reschedule exams for legitimate reasons (typically job interviews, clinic excursions, or illness), I generally do not to this for students who miss class at lot and I never do it because a student is behind in the work.
 And, alas, I cannot reschedule exams for students who are overloaded with work.
 Please realize that if you anticipate a heavy schedule around exam time, try to schedule your work so that there is less of a crush.